qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 a program as invalid or fail execution if a label is missing.

 Both the output schema and the labeling format are identified by records present in the produced output.
-For more details, please refere to the [output schemas specification](../output_schemas/Schemas.md).
+For more details, please refer to the [output schemas specification](../output_schemas/Schemas.md).

 ## Data Types and Values